Porcelain tile

-Porcelain tiles or ceramic tiles are either tiles made of porcelain, or relatively tough ceramic tiles made with a variety of materials and methods, that are suitable for use as floor tiles, or for walls.
-They have a low water absorption rate, generally less than 0.5 percent.
-The clay used to build porcelain tiles is generally denser than ceramic tiles.
-They can either be glazed or unglazed.
-Porcelain tiles are one type of vitrified tiles and are sometimes referred to as porcelain vitrified tiles.
+Porcelain tiles are a dense, vitrified ceramic tiles characterised by a water absorption less 0.5 per cent.
+Modern standards include ISO 13006 and BS EN 14411.
+Unlike other ceramic tiles porcelain tiles are engineered to achieve a near-total elimination of internal porosity through a combintion of raw material selection, high-pressure mechanical shaping and high-temperature firing.

-Historically, porcelain was not the usual material for tiles, which were much more often made of earthenware (terracotta) or stoneware.
-The first porcelain tiles were made in China, and were largely used for decorating walls, such as in the 15th-century Porcelain Tower of Nanjing (now largely destroyed); the use of porcelain tile as wall decoration long remained typical.
+Historically, porcelain was not a common material for tiles, which were much more often made of terracotta or stoneware.
+The first porcelain tiles were made in China, and were largely used for decorating walls, such as in the 15th-century Porcelain Tower of Nanjing (largely destroyed during Taiping Rebellion but recently reconstructed); the use of porcelain tile as wall decoration long remained typical.
 In Europe, palaces also occasionally featured a few rooms with walls decorated in porcelain plaques, often with forms in high relief.
 These were manufactured by Capodimonte porcelain and Real Fábrica del Buen Retiro, among others.
-Historically, porcelain was too expensive for most tiling purposes, but it is now much cheaper (especially in the form of bone china), and is now widely used.
+Historically, porcelain was too expensive for most tiling purposes, but it is now much cheaper and is widely used.

+Modern porcelain tiles can often reach 1,600 x 3,200 mm, with specialist manufacturers achieving 1,840 x 3,300 mm.

 Production

+Formulation

+The performance characteristics of porcelain are dictated by the ratio of refractory and fluxing minerals.
+A modern body typically consists of the following dry-weight proportions: